-The California criminal defense attorneys at Stephen G. Rodriguez & Associates are experienced forfeiture lawyers who provide aggressive representation in any type of forfeiture proceeding.
+The California criminal defense attorneys at Stephen G. Rodriguez & Partners are experienced forfeiture lawyers who provide aggressive representation in any type of forfeiture proceeding.

 You can rest assured that we will pursue any and all options to secure the best possible outcome for you and your family by: